flyteorg/flyte/docs/introduction/core_use_cases/index.md

 # Core Use Cases

-This section of the **Getting Started** documentation will take you through the core use cases for which that Flyte is designed.
+This section of the **Getting Started** documentation will take you through the core use cases for which Flyte is designed.
 Within the context of these guides, we're going to assume that the discipline of data science can be broken down into at least three specializations: data engineering, machine learning (or statistical modeling more broadly), and analytics.